Medical Schools in Louisiana: How to Get In (2025)

 Edward Via College of Osteopathic Medicine - Louisiana Campus

-The Edward Via College of Osteopathic Medicine (VCOM) is a recent addition to medical schools in Louisiana, having taken its inaugural class in 2020.
-The Louisiana campus is the fourth VCOM branch to be established.
-Each branch is associated with a local university with this one connected to University of Louisiana Monroe.
+The Edward Via College of Osteopathic Medicine (VCOM) is a relatively new addition to Louisiana’s medical education landscape, welcoming its inaugural class in 2020.
+The Louisiana campus is the fourth branch of VCOM, joining its sister campuses in Virginia, South Carolina, and Alabama.
+Each VCOM campus is affiliated with a local university to foster academic collaboration and community engagement.
+VCOM-Louisiana is partnered with the University of Louisiana Monroe.

 ----